muratk5n/thirdwave/en/README.md

 ---

-Maybe CH won't go after Taiwan but one of those smaller JP islets in that chain near TW; Taketomi, Ishigaki...
+Maybe CH won't go after Taiwan but one of those smaller JP islets in that chain near Taiwan; Taketomi, Ishigaki...
 CH needs a deep-sea port for subs, a smaller islet might do for them.

 "Japan is preparing for war with China, say all telltale signs"